 Sometimes it can be hard to tell between subject and object pronouns.

 Subject pronouns are exactly what they sound like; they are pronouns that replace the subject in the sentence.
 Once you understand what a subject is, it will be very easy to tell what type of pronoun to use to replace it.

 Let’s take our example from before, “The boy traveled with friends.”
 In this sentence, "the boy" is performing the action - the subject is "the boy."
-If you want to use a pronoun to replace this subject, we need to think of which of the pronouns would make sense here - I, we, you, he, she, it, or they.
+If you want to use a pronoun to replace this subject, we need to think of which of the pronouns would make sense here:

 Read the sentence out loud to yourself and instead of saying “the boy,” try replacing the subject with one of the pronouns.
 In this example, a good subject pronoun would be "he."
 The sentence becomes "He traveled with friends."

 Now we can move on to the object pronoun.
 With object pronouns you are trying to find replace the object in the sentence, or what is being done to, from, or with the action.
 In our above example, “The boy traveled with friends.”
 The object is "friends."

 Object pronouns have their own list of words that can be used to replace repetitive nouns.
 This list includes:

 me, you, him, her, it, us, and them

 Again, try finding the appropriate object pronoun to replace “friends” from our original example.
 You could try saying “The boy traveled with them” or “The boy traveled with us.”
 Each pronoun could be correct as long as you continue speaking in the same person.

 With our subject and object pronouns, each pronoun falls under a particular “person” and is either a singular or plural pronoun.